Homemade Croissants

 Place the croissants on a baking tray lined with parchment paper and let them rise for 1.5 to 2 hours in your warm and humid oven (see above).

 Once the croissants have expanded size, take them out of the oven.
-Preheat the oven to 180 °C (350 °F, convection oven).
+Preheat the oven to 180 °C (350 °F, convection oven) and remove the skillet with the hot water from the oven.

 Zoom on a baking tray with 4 unbaked croissants